NYU-Molecular-Pathology/NGS580-nf/README.md

 - Requires `samples.cnv.tsv` file specifying the .bam files to be used (example included at `example/samples.cnv.tsv`)

 This file is typically built from .bam files of specially chosen normal tissue sequencing samples previously aligned by this pipeline.
 For demonstration purposes, you can create the .cnn file from any desired .bam file.
 Note that the targets .bed file used to create the .cnn file must match the targets used in the rest of the pipeline.

-The .cnn file used should be set under the `CNVPool` key in `config.json`.
+The .cnn file to be used in the pipeline should be set under the `CNVPool` key in `config.json`.

 ## Containers